SimonAltmannshofer/CarND-Capstone/README.md

 ### Waypoint Updater
 This node extracts a given number of waypoints ahead of our current location.
 The velocities of these waypoints are updated in order to get a proper trajectory (time dependant).
-* `update_distances()` pre-computes all distances between the given waypoints to avoid computational overhead during runtime.
+- `update_distances()` pre-computes all distances between the given waypoints to avoid computational overhead during runtime.
-* `closest_waypoint()` finds the closest waypoint to our current position.
+- `closest_waypoint()` finds the closest waypoint to our current position.
 To speed things up the search starts from the last known waypoint if possible.
 The search is stopped once the waypoint-distances start increasing again.
-* `next_waypoint()` find the next-waypoint ahead of us:
+- `next_waypoint()` find the next-waypoint ahead of us:
-    * uses the math from the path-planning-project
+    - uses the math from the path-planning-project
-    * transformation from quaternions to yaw-angle: https://stackoverflow.com/questions/5782658/extracting-yaw-from-a-quaternion
+    - transformation from quaternions to yaw-angle: https://stackoverflow.com/questions/5782658/extracting-yaw-from-a-quaternion
-* `publish_final_waypoints()` Identifies stop-waypoints within our waypoint segment
+- `publish_final_waypoints()` Identifies stop-waypoints within our waypoint segment
-    * If manual-driving is enabled, all target velocities will be set to the current velocity
+    - If manual-driving is enabled, all target velocities will be set to the current velocity.
-    * In automatic-driving is enabled, `path_to_trajectory()` will be used for velocity-planning.
+    - If automatic-driving is enabled, `path_to_trajectory()` will be used for velocity-planning.
-* `path_to_trajectory()` Updates the velocities within the waypoint-segment.
+- `path_to_trajectory()` Updates the velocities within the waypoint-segment.
-    * A simple velocity profile with constant acceleration/deceleration is used!
+    - A simple velocity profile with constant acceleration/deceleration is used!
+    - A more sophisticated approach like quintic-polynomials does not make sense, because the `waypoint_follower` sends discontinuous velocities anyways ...
-    * The math can be found in the image below.
+    - The math can be found in the image below.
-* We added the topic `'/current_waypoint'`: It publishes the closest-waypoint and avoids redundant calculations within the Traffic-Light-Detector.
+- We added the topic `'/current_waypoint'`: It publishes the closest-waypoint and avoids redundant calculations within the Traffic-Light-Detector.

 ![Math used for velocity planning][velocity_planning]